GuillaumeCandela/GuillaumeCandela.github.io/_projects/2_project.md

 related_publications: false
 ---

-Indigenous Echoes is a dynamic social media initiative I launched in 2024 to bridge the gap between academic research and public understanding of Indigenous history in Latin America.
-With over 5,300 followers across Facebook and Bluesky, this project demonstrates how digital platforms can serve as powerful tools for decolonizing historical narratives and promoting Indigenous voices.
+Indigenous Echoes - Rio de la Plata is a dynamic social media initiative I launched in 2024 to bridge the gap between academic research and public understanding of Indigenous history in Latin America.
+With over 5,300 followers across Facebook and Bluesky, this project demonstrates how digital platforms can serve as powerful tools for decolonizing historical narratives and promoting Indigenous voices and echoes.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">